 When you’re the best at something, you can charge a premium.
 Just look at Apple with the iPhone.
 The same rings true for Sony with its 4K TVs.
 Take the 70-inch X830F, for example.
 It retails for $2,000, versus the $1,200 rival LG asks for its competitor.
-But that’s when it’s not — right now, Walmart has that exact model for $1,100.
+But that’s when it’s not on sale — right now, Walmart has that exact model for $1,100.

 Do the math and that’s a $900 discount.
 What’s more interesting, though, is that it’s now $100 cheaper than the equivalent LG.
 To understand why that’s significant, we need to take a look at what makes the Sony TV worth the extra scratch — all $800 of it.
 In a nutshell, it comes down to the overall 4K experience.